What is a turnkey business?

 There are a number of cheap turnkey business opportunities that can offer different kinds of returns over varying lifespans.
 The term ‘cheap’ should be considered relative though.
 For some, ‘cheap’ could entail a fully operating business, such as a laundromat or automated car wash, which can cost less than $200k.
 Others, however, might be looking for something much more comparatively affordable.
 Franchise businesses can sometimes come at lower price points, but these also require monthly payments or commission fees, which isn’t ideal for someone who wants a long term business of their own.

 What business can I start with $5000?

 Fully functioning turnkey businesses can be bought for as little $2000-5000 and can cover a variety of niches including DJ for hire, cleaning, delivery and decorating, to name a few.
-However, there will be a reason that these businesses are valued at such a low price.
+However, there will be a reason that these small businesses are valued at such a low price.
 The business could include tired or outdated equipment, or the customer database could be filled with duds.
 It’s always worth considering why a business owner is selling their enterprise so cheaply, and ask yourself if it’s worth the risk of buying such a business, even if the investment is comparatively low.

 What business can I start with $20,000?

 $20,000 could be invested in a wide range of businesses, which one you choose will be down to your work preferences and skills.
 There are plenty of franchise opportunities open to those willing to pay ongoing fees to a 3rd party.
 Tina Maids, Teddy Bear Mobile, Mattress By Appointment and Time To Eat Delivery are just a few examples of businesses that cost $20,000 to start.